danbradham/manymaya/README.md

 A decorator that wraps your function inside a maya.standalone instance.
 Every function you decorate with instance, must have a filepath argument.

 ####manymaya.start(file_list, fn, processes=4, verbose=False)
 Creates a multiprocessing Queue and runs several worker processes to pull from it.
+Must be called in the if __name__ == "__main__" block(This is a requirement of python's multiprocessing module on windows).

   - *file_list*: List of files to process.
   - *fn*: Target function.